John Leydon: Awards and honours

-He was awarded by the Vatican the title Knight Commander with star of the Order of St. Gregory the Great in 1948.

-Leydon was awarded an honorary doctorate from the University of Dublin in 1961.
+Leydon was awarded by the Vatican the title Knight Commander with star of the Order of St. Gregory the Great in 1948.
+He was awarded an honorary doctorate from the University of Dublin in 1961.

-Death
+Family and death

+Leydon married Anne 'Nan' Layden in 1927, and they had one daughter, Mary.
 Leydon died on 2 August 1979, aged 84.
 He is buried in Dean's Grange Cemetery Dublin.